jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 This is because 27 is the most likely answer in the GenAI training data – and not because the model understands what ‘random’ means.

-‘Chain of Thought (CoT)’ approaches attempt to improve reasoning by breaking down a prompt, the query to the model, into individual (logical) steps and then delegating these individual steps back to the LLM.
+‘Chain of Thought (CoT)’ approaches and 'Reasoning models' attempt to improve reasoning by breaking down a prompt, the query to the model, into individual (logical) steps and then delegating these individual steps back to the LLM.
-This allows some well-known reasoning benchmarks to be met, but it also multiplies the necessary computational effort and individual errors chain together to form large errors.
+This allows some well-known reasoning benchmarks to be met, but it also multiplies the necessary computational effort by a factor between 30 and 700 [^60].
+In addition, multistep reasoning lets individual errors chain together to form large errors.
 And yet, CoT models do not seem to possess any real reasoning abilities [^8] [^9] and improve the overall accuracy of LLMs only marginally [^42].